This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Pain, redness, and swelling of the gums, or swelling of your face and neck

-- Pain or difficulty when you open or close your mouth
+- Pain when you open or close your mouth

 Seek care immediately if: